kemingy/Plane/README.md

 ![plane(tool) from wikipedia](https://upload.wikimedia.org/wikipedia/commons/e/e3/Kanna2.gif)

-This package is used for extracting or replacing specific parts from text, like URL, Email, telephone number and so on.
+This package is used for extracting or replacing specific parts from text, like URL, Email, HTML tags, telephone numbers and so on.
 Or just remove all unicode punctuations.

 ## Install